( Advanced Search )

 8 tracks, 43 mins, highly recommended

-Available again as an inexpensive U.S. release but lacking the six bonus cuts that are on the Japanese reissue (P-Vine 2356 - $23.98).
+Available again as an inexpensive U.S. release but lacking the six bonus cuts that were on the Japanese reissue.
 This session was cut for Nat Hentoff's Candid label in New York in 1960.
 Lightnin' was just beginning to come to the attention of a white folk audience and was in great form singing, playing acoustic guitar and piano and, on one track, playing guitar and piano together!
 Songs include such magnificent slow blues as Take It easy/.
 Your own fault Baby and Wonder Why along with his risqué boogie Mighty Crazy and the tremendous story song Mister Charlie.
 The sound is fabulous with lots of presence on Lightnin's vocals and instruments.
 If you can afford it, it's worth getting the Japanese issue but, if not, this is a most worthwhile purchase.
 (FS)

 LIGHTNIN' HOPKINS Collectables 5111 Mojo Hand ● CD $11.98